mackeylab/bids_ppc_scripts/README.md

 - Fixing protocol names of wrongly-named dicom headers

 ## Using the data
-Read the `README` at the top-level of the BIDS dataset!
+Read the `README` and `CHANGES` at the top-level of the BIDS dataset!